elo2cx0/libft_tester/README.md

 ```

 ------------------------------------------------------------------------------------------------------
-5. Now libft\_tester.c may be compiled and launched:
+5. tester.c may be compiled and launched:
 ```bash
 $ cc -Wall -Wextra -Werror tester.c libft_tester.a ../libft.a -o tester
 $ ./tester
 ```

 ------------------------------------------------------------------------------------------------------

-We included string.h and linked strlcpy.o and strlcat.o of FreeBSD system for testing
+We included string.h and linked the strlcpy.o and strlcat.o files from
-strlcpy() and strlcat() functions respectively.
-To be able to compare the original
+the FreeBSD system for testing the strlcpy() and strlcat() functions,
+respectively, allowing us to compare the original functions with our own
-functions with our own implementation.
+implementation.

 ## **License**